VulcanJS/vulcan-docs/source/tutorial-framework.md

 registerComponent('MoviesList', MoviesList, withList(options), withCurrentUser);
 ```

-We only want to show the “New Movie” form when a user actually *can* submit a new movie, so we'll make use of the mutation's `check` function to figure this out.
+We only want to show the “New Movie” form when a user actually *can* submit a new movie, so we'll make use of the `new` mutation's `check` function to figure this out.

-We need to access the current user to perform this check, so we'll use the `withCurrentUser` higher-order component and use the `compose` utility to keep the syntax clean.
+We need to access the current user to perform this check, so we'll use the `withCurrentUser` higher-order component.

 Now fill out the form and submit it.
 The query will be updated and the new movie will appear right there in our list!